casper-network/docs/source/docs/casper/operators/advanced-topics/archiving-and-restoring.md

 curl -s --output - <URL for tar.zstd file>
 ```

-If you pipe the output into the previous process, you can decompress the files from `curl` directly into a local directory:
+If you use the output along with the previous process, you can decompress the files from `curl` directly into a local directory:

 ```bash
 curl -s --output - <tar.zst URL> | zstd -d --long=31 | sudo -u casper tar -xv